Why A Consistent Morning Routine Is So Powerful In Sobriety

 Without clear routines, we jeopardize our ability to make these new habits stick.
 When we stop actively working towards creating structure and positive habits in our life, we risk a relapse.

-Think about it.
-If your normal routine is to come home from work and crack open a beer to decompress, what do you think is going to happen if you come home straight after work with no plan?
+If your normal routine is to come home from work and crack open a beer to decompress, what do you think will happen if you come home straight after work with no plan?

 You will either drink or drive yourself nuts, maybe both.

 Routines allow you to create a new normal, and by slowly integrating new habits into your daily routine, especially your mornings, you’re building a foundation for long-term change.

 And honestly, isn’t that the goal?

 As I mentioned before, one of the biggest killers of sobriety is excessive downtime.

 The more opportunity you give your mind to ruminate idly, the likelier you are to start listening to the inner voice that tells you to have a drink and live a little.

 If your life revolves around hanging with your drinking buddies, sobriety can feel a bit lonely.

 You need to actively decide how you will fill your day now that you’re not getting wasted.
 It also adds much-needed stability to your life and helps you gain a sense of achievement.